 Stamp Duty and transaction volumes:

 This tax imposition remains at punishing levels and deters house buying and the mobility of the population when considering relocation for work or other purposes.
 It is in fact a brake on economic activity.
-We trust that the government will soon take appropriate corrective action in this month's Budget.
+We trust that the Chancellor will take appropriate corrective action in this month's Budget.